 “The Marvelous Mrs. Maisel”

-Amazon’s new series from Amy Sherman-Palladino and Dan Palladino comes to the streaming service Nov.
-29, but a Thursday afternoon off is a good opportunity to stream the pilot (now on Amazon Prime) ahead of the release.
+The second season of Amazon’s series from Amy Sherman-Palladino and Dan Palladino comes to the streaming service Dec.
+5, but a Thursday afternoon off is a good opportunity to stream the premiere season (now on Amazon Prime) ahead of the release.

 Netflix’s latest Christmas flick is one part “High School Musical,” one part “Christmas Switch” and two parts “Parent Trap.”
 Vanessa Hudgens switches places with a duchess who looks exactly like her, and it’s only a matter of time before someone falls in love.